Dezmondo7/ReactJS-007Portfolio/README.md

 The list of the Tech Stack used in developing the webiste.

-* Bootstrap
-* JQuery
-* HTML5, CSS3 and JavaScript
+* HTML5, CSS3, ReactJS, JavaScript, JQuery
-* ReactJS, NodeJS, Tailwind CSS
+* Bootstrap, NodeJS, Tailwind CSS

 ## Collaborators/Applications